-What’s Hot (and Not) in Weddings for 2007
+What’s Hot (and Not) in Weddings

 When it comes to weddings, it's true that trends have a regional spin.
 But a delightful way to get the big picture is to chat up some of the top wedding planners across the country.
 From coast to coast (and beyond), here four planners with "the most" — and some seriously inspiring insider trading on what's looking hot this season.